AnasSwefy/leon-template/README.md

 # leon-template
-this is html and css template one from elzero web school made it by me
+This is html and css template one from elzero web school made it by me